2014 Eastern Kentucky Colonels football team

 The 2014 Eastern Kentucky Colonels football team represented Eastern Kentucky University during the 2014 NCAA Division I FCS football season.
 They were led by seventh-year head coach Dean Hood and played their home games at Roy Kidd Stadium.
 They were a member of the Ohio Valley Conference (OVC).
-Eastern Kentucky had an overall record of 9–4 and 6–2 in OVC play to finish in second place.
+Eastern Kentucky had an overall record of 9–4 and a 6–2 record in OVC play to finish in second place.
 They received an at-large bid to the FCS Playoffs, where they lost in the first round to Indiana State.